smol-ai/GodMode/README.md

 - https://twitter.com/swyx/status/1658403625717338112
 - https://twitter.com/swyx/status/1663290955804360728?s=20

-## Simple Download
+## Download and Setup

-You can download the precompiled binaries for MacOS: https://github.com/smol-ai/menubar/releases/latest
+You can download the precompiled binaries for MacOS: https://github.com/smol-ai/menubar/releases/latest (sometimes Apple marks these as untrusted/damaged, just open them up in Applications and right-click-open to run it.
+Or run it from source (instructions below)

-4. After the initial setup, you can simply use the generated desktop file to start the application in the future.
+The first run creates a desktop shortcut.
+After the initial setup, you can simply use the generated desktop file to start the application in the future.

-   **Note:** If you ever need to update the application, you can do so by simply pulling the latest changes from the repository.

-then log into your google account (either will do, both rely on google login)
+When you first run the app, log into your google and/or microsoft account (once you log into your google account for chatgpt, you'l also be logged in to Bard).
+For Bing, after you log in to your Microsoft account, you'll need to refresh to get into the Bing Chat screen.
+It's a little finnicky at first try but it works.

 ![image](https://github.com/smol-ai/menubar/assets/6764957/dce5b127-e8c2-4be2-97d3-e2fa3042ef24)

 ## usage